You are here: Home > Human Rights Statistics > Statistics on Good Governance and Corruption

 The CPI measures the degree to which corruption is perceived to exist among public officials and politicians.
 High numbers indicate relatively less corruption, whereas lower numbers indicate relatively more corruption.

-One in four people worldwide pays bribes.
+One in four people worldwide pay bribes for public services.
 The police are the most frequently bribed: 29% of those who come in contact with them pay something.
 People who run registries or dispense permits are the second-most bribed.
 Tax authorities receive backhanders from 4% of their customers.
 Generally those who earn less are more likely to have to pay bribes.
 This kind of everyday corruption is most prevalent in Liberia (source).

 And these are the country rankings of the Global Integrity Report: